 Many solar batteries come with blackout protection, which means you can keep some or all of your power on during a blackout.
 This will give you security and comfort when everyone else is in the dark.

-At DC Power Co, we designed the DC Sunny Saver battery package.
-A reliable brand, quality products, and blackout protection, all for under $6000.
+So we designed the Sungrow Battery Package, a battery package that’s compatible with any existing solar system.
+A reliable brand, quality products, and blackout protection, all for under $7000.